 But although the real and fictional dates don’t match, Midhope Castle is certainly Lallybroch.
 On the north side of the courtyard is an elaborate gateway with views of the castle beyond.
 Outlander fans will immediately recognise this as the one and only Lallybroch.
 Add to this the courtyard area and the mysterious atmosphere always found at truly ancient castles and you can almost see Jamie and Claire.

-The memorable scenes here have the property as the backdrop, with the courtyard area and the entrances gates – which are all striking in real life, adding to the magic of being there.
-Having inspected literally 100’s of castles I can confirm that it has retained its authenticity and you genuinely do feel transferred back in time.
+The exterior features are just as striking in real life as they are on screen.
+And having inspected literally hundreds of castles I can confirm that Midhope Castle has retained its authenticity and you genuinely do feel taken back in time.

 The castle isn’t a tourist attraction per se and although the outside remains intact, inside is derelict and access prohibited.
 You can however walk around the outside and soak up a bit of Outlander ambiance.

 To visit, you need a vehicle pass, available from the Hopetoun Farm Shop and you must park in the designated area.
 From here, it’s a short but steep walk down to the castle.
 The site forms part of a working farm and you need to bear in mind that residential properties and businesses are located nearby.
 For more information about the practicalities of visiting Midhope Castle, click here. http://hopetoun.co.uk/estate/outlander-at-hopetoun/